Jaccosf/EasyAdmin/docs/admins.md

-# Using ACE
+# Adding Admins

-ACE uses your server config file or commands to add / remove admins and set permissions, here is an example:
+ACEs use your server config file or commands to add / remove admins and set permissions, here is an example:

 ```
 add_principal identifier.ip:127.0.0.1 group.admin